 Residents of the Western Cape have access to liveable, accessible, safe, multi-opportunity settlements.

-To consistently improve settlements through joint citizen and government effort supported by private
+Consistently improve settlements through joint citizen and government effort supported by private sector

 The main services of the Department are to:

 Provide overall management in the Department in accordance with all applicable acts and policies;

 To facilitate and undertake housing delivery and planning;